philbertmukunzi/OmniSage/README.md

 # OmniSage: AI-Powered Discord Bot

-OmniSage is a versatile Discord bot that leverages Language Learning Models (LLMs) to generate intelligent responses, join voice channels, provide text-to-speech functionality, and includes an interactive, AI-powered trivia game.
+OmniSage is a versatile Discord bot that leverages Large Learning Models (LLMs) to generate intelligent responses, join voice channels, provide text-to-speech functionality, and includes an interactive, AI-powered trivia game.
 It's designed to be your all-knowing companion in Discord servers.

 **🚀 Hobby Project Disclaimer 🛸**
 > Warning: This bot may occasionally produce wisdom beyond human comprehension or just utter nonsense.
 It's a hobby project built to learn and practice LLM integration.
 Expect the unexpected, embrace the chaos, and don't be surprised if you find some "optimized" spaghetti code.  😉